belle2/basf2/online_book/prerequisites/python.rst

 ----------------

 Matplotlib however is a much more developed plotting tool that functions well with juptyer notebooks, so this is what this tutorial will focus on.
-You can compare the differences between the syntax below.
+Compare the differences between the syntaxes using the code below.

 .. code:: ipython3